kanjieater/ComicEater/README.md

 1. ☐ Validate that there are images present in extracted archives
 1. ☑ Validate that images are valid using ImageMagick by doing a transform to a 5x5 image - Currently requires writing them to a `/tmp/` directory that is automatically cleaned up after the test is run
 1. ☐ Remove archive distributer bloat per user config (links to tracker etc.)
-1. ☐ If `--convertToWebp`, convert all images to webp format (Investigate if this can replace the image validation step, and avoid writing to `/tmp` twice)
 1. ☑ Repack images
 1. ☑ If nested archives exist, flatten all nested archives in place of the original
 1. ☑ If there were no errors, remove the extracted working directory